warrengalyen/experiment-video-scrubbing/README.md

 extract tool** that can take any video that is uploaded and extract out frames from it which which can be conveniently downloaded as a bunch of JPEG images within a single ZIP file.

-It's also a bit configurable, such as how many frames to extract or at what frame rate.
+It's also a bit configurable, such as hsow many frames to extract or at what frame rate.

-Check this out here: https://wgalyen.github.io/experiment-video-scrubbing/frame-extract-tool/
+Check this out here: https://wgalyen.github.io/experiment-video-scrubbing//frame-extract-tool/